5-Day short break on Kauai

 Arrival, Check-in and Chill

-You will be met at Lihue Airport and transferred to your chosen luxury accommodation.
-Enjoy the rest of your first day readjusting the senses to all the beauty in Kauai’s garden.
+Guests will be met at Lihue Airport and transferred to their chosen luxury accommodation where they can enjoy the rest of their first day readjusting their senses to all the beauty in Kauai’s garden.

 DAY 2